alanmellorbjss/go-concurrency-conundrums/README.md

 - Each goroutine tracks which instruction was running last.
 Execution resumes from where it left off
 - The instruction last running does not necessarily align with any Go source code.
 Source lines give rise to multiple processor instructions.
 The scheduler may switch to another goroutine _at any time_

-### Go Scheduler rules
+### Time slicing

+- The Go Scheduler will allocate a time slice for a goroutine to run
+- Do not assume the code you want to complete as a single block will complete inside a time slice
 - Code within a goroutine may run for a long, uninterrupted piece of time
 - Code within a goroutine may run for a short time with frequent interruptions
-- No code may be running _at all_ within the scheduler
+- No code may be running _at all_ within the scheduler (waiting, or deadlock)
+- There is no guarantee any section of code will be run completely inside an allocation of time by the scheduler

+### Blocking

 - When code is waiting for something outside of its own goroutine to happen, we call this _blocking_
 - When a goroutine blocks, the scheduler will decide if some other goroutine can be given a turn to run
-- There is no guarantee any section of code will be run completely inside an allocation of time by the scheduler
+- _deadlock_ occurs when no goroutine is able to run.
+A `panic' occurs inside the Go scheduler

 If all that sounds like it makes code hard to think about, and little bits of your brain start to dribble from your ears - _congratulations!_ You probably understand the depths of what you're about to get into.